 However, while Patterns may be perceived by people by themselves, they are only communicated by being expressed in eXpressions. eXpressions just expressing Patterns can never be tied down to one particular time, place or form.
 There are many eXpressions that can express the same Pattern.
 Inasmuch as two eXpressions do not mean the same thing, even when referring to the same Material realities, they must be expressing different Patterns.

 A “rule” as in the idea of the “Rule of St Benedict” could be taken as a complex Pattern of organisation, communication and behaviour, which is instantiated (or not) in the Holons of particular monastic communities.
 But equally, the Rule of St Benedict is the eXpression, in words, of a sort of constitution and rules for monastic communities.
 It expresses the connections between the associated Patterns.
 Particularly when we deal with patterns of patterns, we may feel some ambiguity between the pattern of patterns as a perceived concept, and the eXpression of the pattern of patterns that communicates it.
 In some situations, it may be very helpful to clarify these distinctions.

 If we focus on the “letter of the law”, we are treating such a thing as an eXpression.
 If we focus, instead, on the “spirit of the law”, we are trying to talk about the higher-order Pattern, independently of any particular eXpression of it.
 Somewhat relatedly, there are two contrasting aspects of definition.
-The one that takes a term, and specifies its meaning, fits in as a non-refutable XATheory as above.
+The one that takes a term, and specifies it refers to, fits in as a non-refutable XATheory as above.
 However, often when people say they are defining something, they are making some kind of existential claim, perhaps that a Pattern is instantiated in a particular part of Material reality, and this is the "PQuotable" name of it.